teserakt-io/e4wasm-demo/README.md

 ## Usage

-A Makefile is provided allowing to `make build` the WASM bindings as well as the demo webserver, and also start a local server for development with `make serve`.
+A Makefile is provided allowing to `make build` the Wasm bindings as well as the demo web server, and also start a local server for development with `make serve`.

-A docker container is also available and can be built with
+A Docker container is also available and can be built with
 ```
 docker build -t e4wasm:latest .
 docker run --rm -p 8888:8888 e4wasm:latest